 Steven Spielberg.
 Mike Nichols.
 Norah Ephron.
 David O. Russell.
 Paul Thomas Anderson.
 Clint Eastwood.
 Spike Jonze.
 Tim Burton.

 On the flipside, she praises Paul Thomas Anderson and Spike Jonez for the set environments they create, which is funny because Anderson, much like Russell, famously had an actor come close to punching him on the set of one of his early movies (Boogie Nights).
 However, it’s not all about good vibes for her.
 She’s also very interested in how exactly different directors approach their actors and whether or not that’s a good fit for her, personally.
-Someone like Russell might bludgeon her into submission and her performance will be the better for it whereas Anderson might actually trick her into getting out of her own head.
+Someone like Russell might verbally bludgeon her into submission whereas Anderson might actually trick her into getting out of her own head.

 Here are the pertinent quotes from the long interview, which was moderated by THR’s Stephen Galloway: